DanJSG/react-ts/src/images/README.md

+# Images

-Put your images and graphics files in this directory TODO delete this file
+Use this directory to store your images and graphics files.